alexanderswann-noaa/Benthic-LiDAR-Mapping/README.md

 validate proper installation.

 ### Install
-## Part A: Prepare Environment for Install
+## Install Part A: Prepare Environment for Install

 1a.
 Before getting started, install [`minconda`](https://docs.anaconda.com/miniconda/) on your machine if it's not already.
 Then follow the steps below to install the python dependencies: